Zachwm/Zachwm/README.md

 - Here is my [LinkedIn](https://www.linkedin.com/in/zachwmcl/) profile

-Feel free to explore my repositories and don't hesitate to reach out.
+Feel free to explore my repositories, check out my projects, and reach out if you'd like to collaborate.
 Happy coding! 🚀